Imen-ks/Blog/README.md

 ### User
 The User model is returned during the registration process of a new user to enable the authentication process.
-The `password` is securely saved in the database using the `Bcrypt` hashing algorithm.
+The `password` property is securely saved in the database using the `Bcrypt` hashing algorithm.
 Bcrypt also provides a mechanism to verify a password using the password and a hash.
 This is done during the login process : the password provided in the Authorization header of the request is then verified.
 The `profilePicture` property of the model is optional and stores the file name of the user profile picture.
 `{`
 &nbsp;&nbsp;&nbsp;&nbsp;`"id"` : `UUID`
 &nbsp;&nbsp;&nbsp;&nbsp;`"firstName"` : `String`
 &nbsp;&nbsp;&nbsp;&nbsp;`"lastName"` : `String`
 &nbsp;&nbsp;&nbsp;&nbsp;`"username"` : `String`
 &nbsp;&nbsp;&nbsp;&nbsp;`"password"` : `String`
 &nbsp;&nbsp;&nbsp;&nbsp;`"email"` : `String`
 &nbsp;&nbsp;&nbsp;&nbsp;`"profilePicture"` : `String`